everx-labs/ever-sdk/docs/reference/types-and-methods/mod_debot.md

 [DebotInfo](mod\_debot.md#debotinfo) – [UNSTABLE](UNSTABLE.md) Describes DeBot metadata.

+[DebotActivityTransactionVariant](mod\_debot.md#debotactivitytransactionvariant) – DeBot wants to create new transaction in blockchain.

 [DebotActivity](mod\_debot.md#debotactivity) – [UNSTABLE](UNSTABLE.md) Describes the operation that the DeBot wants to perform.

 [Spending](mod\_debot.md#spending) – [UNSTABLE](UNSTABLE.md) Describes how much funds will be debited from the target  contract balance as a result of the transaction.